piskvorky/gensim/docs/_sources/simserver.txt

 Other stuff
 ------------

-TODO Custom document parsing.
-Different models.
-Optimizing index.
+TODO Custom document parsing (in lieu of `utils.simple_preprocess`).
+Different models (not just `lsi`).
+Optimizing the index with `service.optimize()`.
+TODO add some hard numbers; example tutorial for some bigger collection, e.g. arxiv.org or wikipedia.